Health (film): Release

 Amid this situation, Altman began to distribute HealtH on his own by taking it to the film festival circuit.
 The comedy was screened at the Montreal World Film Festival in August 1980, and later appeared at Telluride and Venice.
 Of the response at those venues, the director said: "It has a love-hate reaction—but what's wrong with that?"

 By September 1980, the festival exposure prompted 20th Century-Fox to hold over a month of preview screenings at the UA Theater in Westwood, Los Angeles; a nationwide release was also considered.
 Despite even worse acclaim this time, Altman remarked that this run "did respectable business, considering that there was no advertising.
 But it's finished, dead, buried."
 Ultimately, HealtH would be Altman's last film for Fox; his experiences would later convince him to skip major distribution for Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean.

 On March 7, 1981, a 16 mm print of HealtH was shown at the facilities of Northwestern University in Evanston, Illinois.
 The film also received a screening in Baltimore, Maryland, on March 28.
 On April 7, 1982, it received its official cinema opening at the Film Forum 1 in New York City.

 The film was released in at least two European markets: in Germany under the title Der Gesundheitskongress, and in the United Kingdom, where prints ran a few minutes longer than the original U.S. cut.

 HealtH aired on the Philadelphia-based PRISM pay-TV service in February 1981, and also on the national U.S. outlet The Movie Channel that same year.
 The film was also broadcast on the CBS network in August 1983.
 As of 2010, a widescreen version has been shown on basic cable's Fox Movie Channel.
-20th Century Fox Home Entertainment has not released the film on VHS, DVD or Blu-Ray.
+20th Century Home Entertainment has not released the film on VHS, DVD or Blu-ray.